 To speed up the Windows installation, once booted from the USB drive and in Windows, go to Device Manager and select Disk Drive and double-click on it.
 Then select the Policies tab and enable the Better Performance (Enable write caching) option.

 WARNING: If you have installed the 'Gold RTM' first version of Windows, do not update the version with a Service Pack update (SP1) as this could break the installation - instead re-install using the SP1 ISO/DVD.
 Normal hotfixes and updates will be OK though.

 If you wish to make Windows use the USB hard drive for the page file, follow the instructions on reboot.pro by karyonix here (and here for the latest 32/64 bit version of diskmod and registry entries).
-Note that you should NOT use a pagefile on a USB Flash drive as it will be even slower and will also wear out the Flash memory if used a lot.
+Note that you should NOT use a pagefile on a USB Flash drive as it will be even slower and will also wear out the Flash memory.